An officially recognized retailer offering a wide array of Fluval products and expertise.

-A back-up battery-driven air pump is also a good idea, especially for heavily-stocked aquariums.
-In case you don’t have one or have to take emergency measures because your fish are gasping or nervous, rapid stirring of the water’s surface will help oxygenate.
+A backup battery-driven air pump is also a good idea, especially for heavily-stocked aquariums.
+If you don’t have one or have to take emergency measures because your fish appear to be gasping for air, rapid stirring the water surface will help oxygenate the water.

 By the time you have surpassed 6 hours, you can consider the power outage to be long-term.

-At this point, you may consider doing some partial water changes with warmer water if the temperature has dropped more than 5-6°F (2.5-3°C).
-Your back-up battery-powered aerators should be running.
-DO NOT FEED FISH DURING A POWER OUTAGE.
+At this point, you may consider doing some partial water changes with warmer water if the temperature has dropped more than 5-6°F / 2.5-3°C. Your backup battery-powered aerators should be running.
+Do not feed your fish during a power outage!

-If the aquarium is heavily planted and well-stocked, you may want to remove a percentage of the fastest growing types of plants and place them in a bucket of water until power returns as plants do consume some oxygen during darkness.
-This is really only necessary in very heavily-planted aquariums.
+If the aquarium is very heavily planted and well-stocked, you may want to remove a percentage of the fastest growing types of plants and place them in a bucket of water until the power returns, as plants do consume some oxygen during darkness.
+Note that this is usually only necessary in the most heavily planted of aquariums.

-Ultimately the only real and complete solution is to have a generator to provide power, at least to power filters and heaters.
-Lighting can remain off until regular power is restored.
+Ultimately, the only real and complete solution is to have a generator to provide power, at least to power filters and heaters.
+Lighting is far less important and can remain off until regular power is restored.

-If the aquarium is heavily stocked, it would be wise to take an ammonia and nitrite test to ensure all is well.
-A partial water change at this time would also be recommended.
+Once the power is back, if the aquarium is heavily stocked, it is recommended to take an ammonia and nitrite test to ensure all is well.
+A partial water change at this time is also recommended.

 Based on your browser settings, we've redirected you to the United States English Fluval website.